Overview

 You can catch chickenpox from someone with shingles if you have not had chickenpox before.

 When you get chickenpox, the virus stays in your body.
-It can be triggered again if your immune system is low and cause shingles.
+The virus can be triggered again if your immune system is weak.
+This causes shingles.